Automatically Score Tissue Images Like a Pathologist by Transfer Learning: Experiments and results

-where $distance(a,b)$ is the Euclidean distance of $a$ and $b$.
-The class separation ratio $\rho$ is commonly used in the clustering literature \cite{ReviewCluster, CF} as a measure for the quality of clustering, so it indicates the difficulty in separating different classes.
+where $distance(a,b)$ is the Euclidean distance between points $a$ and $b$.
+The class separation ratio $\rho$ measures the quality of clustering, so it gives hint on the difficulty in separating different classes.
 A smaller value of $\rho$ indicates that the within-class distances is small relative to the between-class distance, thus a better separation of classes.
-The mean class separation ratio is calculated as 15.6668 and 12.1379 over 100 runs on the original and transfer learning enhanced training sets, respectively.
-This is consistent with our visualization and experimental results, thus giving support to the transfer learning scheme we propose.
-Further experiments are expected to confirm this, and we will leave that for future work.
+The mean class separation ratio is calculated as 15.6668 and 12.1379, averaged over 100 runs on the original and transfer learning enhanced training sets, respectively.
+This implies that, for the enlarged training set, different classes are better separated.
+This is consistent with our visualization and experimental results, thus giving empirical support to the transfer learning scheme we propose.
+Further experiments are expected to better understand this, which we leave for future work.